A computer consisting of DNA strands placed in a test tube is capable of performing calculations on the square root of numbers up to 900.

 A future of biological informatics

-"The biological computer could help develop even more structured processing circuits," says Guo.
-"DNA processing is still in its infancy, but it holds great promise for solving problems that are too difficult or even impossible to handle by current silicon-based computers.".
+“The biological computer could help develop even more structured processing circuits,” says Guo.
+“DNA processing is still in its infancy, but holds great promise for solving problems that are too difficult or even impossible for current silicon-based computers to handle”.

 Guo believes that biological computers may one day soon replace traditional computers with complex calculations.